ayanatherate/dfcorrs/README.md

-# Scrape lyrics of any song on google!
+# Scrape lyrics of any English song on google!

+<h1> Ver 2.0 will come with the ability to scrape Hindi and Bangla song lyrics </h1>

 <h3>On Terminal: </h3>